 PHEAA Reminds Students of Upcoming August State Grant Deadlines

-Harrisburg, PA (July 22, 2015)—PHEAA is reminding first-time Pennsylvania State Grant applicants planning to attend a community college that the program's application deadline is August 1.
+Harrisburg, PA (July 22, 2016)—PHEAA is reminding first-time Pennsylvania State Grant applicants planning to attend a community college during the 2016-17 academic year that the program's application deadline is August 1.

-Students who are first-time applicants enrolled in a 2-year program of study at business, trade or technical schools, hospital schools of nursing and community, junior or 4-year colleges or universities who are enrolled in a non-transferable program of study must also submit their State Grant applications by August 1.
+Additionally, students who are first-time applicants enrolled in a 2-year program of study at business, trade or technical schools, hospital schools of nursing, an approved "open admission" institution or a non-transferable 2-year program of study must also submit their State Grant applications by August 1.

-Additionally, eligible students enrolled in the summer semester must complete the application by August 15.
+Eligible students enrolled in the 2016 summer semester must complete the application by August 15.